Tamas-Gavlider/WanderRoads/README.md

 - Python - The programming language used for the project backend.
 - Django REST Framework - Used for building the backend API.
 - Djano Allauth - Used for authentication, registration, login & password reset.
+- ESLint - For maintaining code quality and consistent formatting.
 - gunicorn - a Python WSGI HTTP Server
 - psycopg2 - allow us to connect with a postgres database
 - [React Simple Maps](https://www.react-simple-maps.io/) - react library to implement the Map page